The key decision criteria for your B2B online shop based on Shopware

 Digital documents and order status

-Shopware Check: Shopware offers various interfaces and APIs for ERP integration.
-However, the quality of the integration strongly depends on the deployed ERP system.
-For common systems like SAP, Microsoft Dynamics, or JTL, there are standard connectors; others require custom development.
+Shopware check: Shopware offers various interfaces and APIs for ERP integration.
+However, the quality of the integration depends heavily on the ERP system used.
+For common systems such as SAP, Microsoft Dynamics, or JTL, there are standard connectors; others require custom development.

 Complex product variants